widgetti/reacton/README.md

     return w.HTML(value=html)
 ```

-This `Markdown` component, can now be re-used to create a markdown editor:
+This `Markdown` component can now be reused to create a markdown editor:

 ```python
 @react.component